-Benefit terms provide a 1% annual cost-of-living increase for participants retired on or after October 1, 2003, beginning each October 1 following the fifth anniversary of payment commencement.
+Benefit terms provide a 1% annual cost-of-living increase for participants retired on or after October 1, 2003, and applicable to Tier One Benefits only; beginning each October 1 following the fifth anniversary of payment commencement.

 When JEA and FPL agreed to shut down the coal plant, the following modifications were made to the Plan.